-What Sensitive Students Need From Their Teachers
+What Do Sensitive Kids Need from Their Teachers to Succeed?

 My days of nervously walking into a classroom for the first day of school passed many moons ago.
 Yet every year at the start of a new school year for my daughters, I experience those same first-day jitters I felt so long ago.
 As a highly sensitive person (HSP), I feel such empathy for my children’s anxiety that it often triggers anxious feelings of my own.